TEAMMATES/teammates/docs/performance-testing.md

 ## Running Performance Tests

-[Download JMeter](https://jmeter.apache.org/download_jmeter.cgi) and update the JMeter properties in `src/e2e/resources/test.properties` accordingly.
+If you want to use your own copy of [JMeter](https://jmeter.apache.org/download_jmeter.cgi), update the `test.jmeter.*` properties in `src/e2e/resources/test.properties` accordingly.
 Start the backend server, i.e. `localhost:8080`, before running the performance tests.

 ### Using Gradle